looptailG/musescore-31edo-tuner/README.md

 Since these are actions that you'll probably do often when transcribing a piece in 31EDO, you might want to assign these plugins to a keyboard shortcut.

+These actions are meant to be used to quickly write 31EDO pitches while writing a score, but can get quite slow if a large portion of the score is selected.
+To prevent Musescore from crashing, the plugins for respelling / pitch shifting notes will automatically stop after 20 notes.

 ### Configure
 By default the plugin will keep the tuning offset of the note `A` equal to zero,